atsheehan/blog/source/articles/first-steps-with-aws.html.md

 AWS often charges by usage rather than providing fixed fees.
 Each service has its own pricing model, and it's very easy to rack up a large bill if you're not paying attention to the costs of each resource.
 Even worse, if your AWS keys are compromised (e.g. accidentally pushed to GitHub), it's not uncommon for opportunistic Bitcoin miners to spin up a few hundred servers at your expense.

 There isn't a way to limit the amount you want to spend each month, but you can [create a billing alert](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/monitor-charges.html) to monitor costs.
-The alert will email or text you once you're accumulated monthly costs hit some threshold.
+The alert will email or text you once your accumulated monthly costs hit some threshold.
 This way you're not caught off guard by whatever bill comes your way at the end of the month.

 Over time you'll get a sense of how much you spend each month, and you can setup alerts to ensure you're on the right trajectory.
 If you expect to spend $1,000/month, it might be helpful to setup a few billing alerts for $250/month, $500/month, and $750/month.
 You can expect the alerts to trigger at each week of the month, but if any of them trigger ahead of schedule then you have an early warning to investigate where the additional costs are coming from.